PyO3/pyo3/guide/src/free-threading.md

 GIL.

-It was always possible to generate panics like this in PyO3 in code that releases the GIL with `allow_threads`, but now in free-threaded Python there are more opportunities to trigger these panics because there is no GIL.
+It was always possible to generate panics like this in PyO3 in code that releases the GIL with `allow_threads` (see [the docs on interior mutability](./class.md#bound-and-interior-mutability),) but now in free-threaded Python there are more opportunities to trigger these panics because there is no GIL.

 We plan to allow user-selectable semantics for for mutable pyclass definitions in PyO3 0.24, allowing some form of opt-in locking to emulate the GIL if